thebreath1/PYTHON_CODE/README.md

 This repo is for bunches of Python codes.
-Im still learning Python language.